Time Life: Overview

 Time-Life, Inc. was founded in 1961 as the book marketing subsidiary of the New York City-based Time Inc., the later, around 1966, coined Time & Life, Inc. (note use of different connecting characters between "Time" and "Life") and took its name from Time Inc.'s two then-flagship magazines, Time and Life.
 It remained independent from both however, even though the company could in the beginning draw on the editorial services of both for their early 1960s book series, particularly where pictorial content was concerned.
-The subsidiary moved out of the New York City premises to its own headquarters in Chicago, USA after that building had finished construction in 1969 (though it had left the book division at New York for the editorial convenience of having the Time and Life pictorial archives nearby), before it relocated back east again to 8280 Willow Oaks Corporate Drive, Fairfax, VA 22031 in 1986 where it remained until its ultimate demise in 2023.
+The subsidiary moved out of the New York City premises to its own headquarters in Chicago after that building had finished construction in 1969 (though it had left the book division at New York for the editorial convenience of having the Time and Life pictorial archives nearby), before it relocated back east again to 8280 Willow Oaks Corporate Drive, Fairfax, VA 22031 in 1986 where it remained until its ultimate demise in 2023.

 Starting in 1967, Time-Life combined its book offerings with music collections (two to five records) and packaged them as a sturdy box set.
 When record labels were no longer producing vinyl albums in 1990, Time-Life transitioned to CD.
 In the mid-1990s, Time-Life acquired Heartland Music, with the Heartland Music label then appearing as a brand.
 This company was subsequently sold off and is no longer associated with Time-Life.

 In addition to the company's book and music core activities, it was also became the holding company of television and radio combo stations.
 Six initially individual stations were already acquired in the 1950s by mother company Time, Inc before the establishment of subsidiary Time-Life, Inc. in 1961, after which the into three consolidated combo stations became subordinated under the new subsidiary as Time–Life Broadcasting, Inc. Established in 1962, it was actually the first subsidiary Time-Life, Inc had formally split-off, even before the core book business activities themselves were two years later (see below).
 Stations Time-Life eventually owned were KLZ-TV-AM-FM in Denver, WFBM-TV-AM-FM in Indianapolis, WOOD-TV-AM in Grand Rapids, Michigan, KERO-TV in Bakersfield, California, and KOGO-TV-AM-FM in San Diego (the latter two acquired in the 1960s by Time-Life on its own), many of which were sold to McGraw-Hill in 1972; however, Time-Life kept WOOD-TV, which became WOTV after the sale of the other stations, and remained owned by the company until 1984.

 After Walter Wanger's death in 1968, its Time-Life Films subsidiary (acquired by Time Inc. in 1969 and subordinated under Time-Life, Inc. before it was sold to Columbia Pictures Television in 1981) also bought his production company Walter Wanger Productions and many of its films.
 As Time-Life Film/Television, the company was right from the start also the U.S. television distributor of BBC programs as produced in the United Kingdom, until Lionheart Television took over that role in 1981.